wazo-platform/wazo-doc/README.md

-XiVO-doc
+wazo-doc
 ========

-This is the documentation for the [XiVO project](http://xivo.io "XiVO homepage").
+This is the documentation for the [Wazo project](http://wazo.community "Wazo homepage").

-The live version is hosted at http://documentation.xivo.io
+The live version is hosted at http://documentation.wazo.community

 Dependencies